bytespeed/CLaaS-Documentation/docs/issues_faq.rst

 .. image:: _static/chromebook_use_search.png

-2. Using the Navigation bar, Select Fn, Select Alt.
+2. Using the :ref:`Navigation Bar <navbar>`, Select Fn, Select Alt.
 Left Click normally where you need to Alt+Click.
 After, select Alt again to turn off the selection.

 .. image:: _static/chromebook_fn_alt.png